Last Updated on

 Along the banks of the Seine, there are plenty of cafes, restaurants, and nightspots to discover.
 Also, locals can be found here on nice days enjoying the company of friends with a coupleb bottles of wine, cheese, and other snacks.
 Hit up a local market, get provisioned, and join them!
 If you’ve got time, consider taking a Seine River cruise, I did and thoroughly enjoyed it.

-Standing over 1,000 feet high, it is still the tallest structure in Paris, and from the time it was built in 1889 until 1930, it was the tallest in the world.
-There are three levels for visitors – while the lower two levels contain restaurants in addition to viewing stations, the highest level is home to the loftiest observation deck in the European Union at over 900 feet above the streets below.
+Standing over 1,000 feet high, it is still the tallest structure in Paris.
+When built in 1889 until 1930, it was the tallest in the world.
+There are three levels for visitors – while the lower two levels contain restaurants.
+All include viewing stations, the highest level is home to a lofty observation deck.
+It’s the highest in the European Union at over 900 feet above the streets below.

-Referring to a Gallic tribe who inhabited what is now known as Île de la Cité before being pacified by soldiers of the Roman Empire around 52 BCE, lending their name to France’s capital has become the Parisii’s enduring legacy.
+Referring to a Gallic tribe who inhabited what is now known as Île de la Cité.
+Then as pacified by soldiers of the Roman Empire around 52 BCE.
+Lending their name to France’s capital has become the Parisii’s enduring legacy.
 After taking their settlement, the Romans used the site to start a settlement known as Lutetia, which was later changed to Parisius to honour the tribe they displaced.
 Thus, Île de la Cité became where Paris was born.

-A full-fledged city with temples, an amphitheater, baths, and other staples of Roman living, it remained intact through the fall of the empire.
-From that time on, it maintained its status as a regional centre of importance from the initial rise of the Franks through to the present day.
+A full-fledged city with temples, an amphitheater, baths, and other staples of Roman living.
+It remained intact through the fall of the empire.
+From that time on, it maintained its status as a regional centre of importance.
+This is from the initial rise of the Franks through to the present day.

 Palace of Versailles